-The Scientific Advisory Committee provides ad hoc recommendations and guidance to the full Board and our senior management in connection with the Company's research and development programs, technology and science.
-As of the date of this Proxy Statement, Dr. Fischhoff was the Chairperson and sole member of the Scientific Advisory Committee.
+The Scientific Advisory Committee provided ad hoc recommendations and guidance to the full Board and our senior management in connection with the Company's research and development programs, technology and science.
+Our Acquisition and Strategy Committee was dissolved on December 14, 2022.